 6. More Control Of Your Bike

-Believe it or not, some have noticed that standing allows them to have more control of their bike.
+Believe it or not, some have noticed that standing on bike rides allows them to have more control of their bike.

 Standing while cycling at low speeds allows you to maneuver between tight places, jump potholes and curbs, and track stand at a light waiting for it to change.

 A skill that many cyclists may want to learn is how to track stand while you’re waiting at a stoplight.
 This is only done while standing on the pedals, finding your balance on the bike, and maintaining that balance without getting off the pedals or clipless pedals.
 Once the light turns green you’re ready to get moving.

 In my experience, I’ve noticed that I’m more confident cornering at low speeds while standing up.
 The way the body is positioned and the weight is distributed, allows for more stability and artfulness.
 You are also less likely to fall cornering if standing up on the pedals since you can shift your body away from the turn while still balancing the bike.

 Another scenario you would have control cycling standing up is when you’re cycling in narrow allies in urban cities.
 Cars and pedestrians almost never look for bikes coming through the alley.
 But, if you’re standing up it will be easier for you to see them and avoid getting hit or running into them.

 7. Makes Vehicles Notice You More

 I like the idea of standing up to let vehicles notice you because it makes sense that they will clearly see what’s right in front of them and what is much taller than them.
 While riding in a low position or just on the saddle, many vehicles may not notice you right away.

 In order to not only see and be seen, standing up on the bike near cross streets or high trafficked areas will make you more noticeable.